wbamberg/idl-reference/docs/nsIWindowsRegKey.md

 This method writes the integer contents of the named value.
 The value
 will be created if it does not already exist.

-@param name
-       The name of the value to modify.
-@param data
-       The data for the value to modify.

 #### Parameters ####